dibley1973/OpenRMS/README.md

 ~ This document is a work in progress ~

 Open RMS is an Open Source project with the intention of delivering a retail management system that is free to install, free to use, free to modify and free to distribute.
-The aim of the product is to provide system which has key modules which can then be extended with private bespoke modules by developers within retail businessed or additional public modules developed by the wider open source community for the expansion of teh project.
+The aim of the product is to provide system which has key modules which can then be extended with private bespoke modules built by developers within retail businessed or additional public modules developed by the wider open source community for the expansion of the project.
 The product will continue to evolve as the key technologies mature.

 ## Target Consumers

-The finished product will be aimed primarily at small to medium size business where Microsoft Excel and Access based solutions are far from ideal.
+The finished product will be aimed primarily at small to medium size business where Microsoft Excel and Access based solutions are far from ideal, and Microsoft and Oracle solutions are till to expensive or awkward to implement for the current maturity of the business.

 ## Wiki
 The wiki for this project is available from the Wiki section of this GitHub repository, or can be cloned locally The suggested local folder location for the Wiki is the Wiki sub-folder of main solution.
-It is also suggetsed that Visual Studio Code is used to manage the Wiki content.

 ## Development
-Open RMS will be developed on a .Net platform using .Net Core and will be developed within a Visual Studio 2015 solution.
+Open RMS will be developed on a .Net platform using .Net Core and will be developed within a Visual Studio 2015+ solution.
 It will feature key modules like *Product Managment*, *Product Metadata*, *Product Stock*, *Location Management* (both *Store* and *Distribution Centre / Hubs*) as part of the main open source code but will allow other modules to be developed independently and plugged into the main application.

 The application will be able to be hosted on public internet servers or private *on-prem* or *off-prem* intranet servers.

 ### Milestones
 The development milestones can be found [here](https://github.com/dibley1973/OpenRMS/milestones).
-There will be an ongoing process to enmsure they are up to date.
+There will be an ongoing process to ensure they are up to date.

 ### Modules